The Value Mix is my new book about innovation and marketing.

 “I think it is a very good book to read it not only once but many times so it can be used as a guide to not loose the focus on what is important.” — Paul W., Account Manager

 Indeed, I wrote this book with the end user in mind.
 You!
-Someone who has the challenging role of creating a product that people will buy.
+Someone who has the challenging role of creating products and services that people will want to buy.

 - An entrepreneur,

 - An innovation manager,

 - A marketer.